danReynolds/restate/README.md

 The `setValue` API provides the current value held by the `StateBloc`, allowing you to mutate it as necessary, and then re-emits that object on the [StateBloc.stream](https://pub.dev/documentation/restate/latest/state_bloc/StateBloc/stream.html).

-## Give Feedback
+## Feedback Welcome

-Let us know if there's a feature or change you would like to see to State Blocs.
+Let us know if there's a feature or changes you would like to see to **Restate** on [GitHub](https://github.com/danReynolds/restate) and happy coding!